sveltely/sveltely.github.io/presentation.md

 Like in React, Svelte has the idea of nesting components and passing in data with props.

-A feature that I find interesting, is scoped styles.
+Components also have scoped styles.

-This mean that styles written in a Svelte component do not cascade outside of it.
+This mean that styles written in one component don't cascade outside of it.

-You don't have to write crazy class names to target an element on a page.
+You don't have to write crazy class names to target a specific element on a page.

 _OPEN LINK_